Rotating Your Pet's Food: Why It Matters

 Luckily, rotating your pet's diet is simple.
 When you're ready to switch foods, purchase your new food well before you run out of the old food.
 You could try different proteins or different flavors in your food choice.
 Changing only one aspect at a time, e.g., change your protein source from chicken to fish, and then change from dry food to wet food, might help your pet through the process of switching foods.

 One of our favorite brands to recommend for rotational feeding is Fromm!
 Each of their recipes are created with a similar blend of nutrients making it easier to give your pet a variety of flavors for each meal.
 You can learn more about Fromm here.

 Four-Star Nutritionals Chicken A La Veg Dry Cat Food

 Avoid digestive upset by introducing new foods slowly.
 If you switch an animal immediately to a new food, they may suffer from digestive upset, diarrhea, constipation or worse.
 Instead, start the food switching process by replacing just a quarter of their old food with the new food.
 After a few days, you can start increasing the ratio of new food to old food, until you have completely replaced the old food.
 You can continue feeding the old food in small quantities until you run out, to avoid wasting food.
 Or, you can donate the leftovers to a local rescue or shelter.

 If you have an animal prone to indigestion try adding probiotics to the food to help the digestion process.
 Pumpkin and sweet potato are also proven to help slow the digestion process.
 They help to ensure that your pet is getting all possible nutrients from their food.

 While food is produced to provide your pet with the proper vitamins and minerals, some animals digest certain proteins better than others.
+For example, some cats might do well on fish, but chicken just gives them gas.
 By switching their food you will be giving them access to a broader spectrum of nutrition.

 Fresh is Best